Looking for unexpected Victoria nicknames? This list is for you!

 TORI

 There’s something delightful about Tori.
 Nicknames can come from the middle of names, too?
 While it’s not exactly the most unexpected Victoria nickname, it’s also not Vicky.
-Actor-turned-reality-show-darling Tori Spelling and Victorious’ Tori Vega have made it a familiar substitute for Vicky.
+Actress Tori Spelling’s career started with TV series Beverly Hills 90210 and transitioned to reality television.
+Along with Victorious’ Tori Vega, they’ve made Tori a familiar substitute for Vicky.
+Spellings like Torrey and Torrie are options, too.

 TORIA